iblazhko/containers-demo/README.md

 # Docker and Kubernetes

-This repository demostrates using Docker and Kubernetes to run .NET Core based system.
+This repository demonstrates using Docker and Kubernetes to run .NET Core based system.

 Aim is to have a realistic demo, but still simple enough to be able to present